apache/phoenix-site/site/source/src/site/markdown/contributing.md

 1. Discuss your changes on the dev mailing list
 2. Create a JIRA issue unless there already is one
+3. Setup your development environment
-3. Prepare a patch containing your changes
+4. Prepare a patch containing your changes
-4. Submit the patch
+5. Submit the patch

 These steps are explained in greater detail below.